apache/activemq-artemis/docs/user-manual/en/address-model.md

 `auto-create-queues`.
 Whether or not the broker should automatically create a queue when a message is sent or a consumer tries to connect to a queue whose name fits the address `match`.
 Queues which are auto-created are durable, non-temporary, and non-transient.
-Default is `true`.
+Default is `true`. **Note:** automatic queue creation does *not* work for the core client.
+The core API is a low-level API and is not meant to have such automation.

 `auto-delete-queues`.
 Whether or not the broker should automatically delete auto-created queues when they have both 0 consumers and the message count is